laddeyboy/trivia-game/README.md

 Challenges:
 1) Figuring out how to style a React Router <Link> when associating on a button element.
 -answer: you wrap the <Link></Link> tags around the button and style the button element normally.
+2) I had to refactor my entire question JSON data structure.
+I ran into issues where I was trying to manipulate JSX data outside of a render function.
+Essentially, I was trying to build and entire array of JSX data and serve that up individually to React, instead of manipulating the data first and sending just the data to a React component.